ViViDboarder/vaultwarden_ldap/README.md

 After configuring, simply run `bitwarden_rs_ldap` and it will invite any users it finds in LDAP to your `bitwarden_rs` instance.

+## Deploying

+This is easiest done using Docker.
+See the `docker-compose.yml` file in this repo for an example.
+If you would like to use Docker Hub rather than building, change `build: .` to `image: vividboarder/bitwarden_rs_ldap`.

+Make sure to populate and mount your `config.toml`!

 ## Configuration

 Configuration is read from a TOML file.
 The default location is `config.toml`, but this can be configured by setting the `CONFIG_PATH` env variable to whatever path you would like.